WaqasSultani/Automatic-Action-Annotation/README.md

 # Automatic-Action-Annotation

-This folder contains demo code for our CVIU Submission, “Automatic Action Annotation using Weakly Labeled Videos".
+This folder contains demo code for our Journal of Computer Vision and Image Understanding (CVIU) paper: “Automatic Action Annotation using Weakly Labeled Videos".

 Since our code has several components, we have included separate files for each component; some of them can be run side by side.
 Please follow the following steps to run code files